 Per diem allowances for incidental expenses during business trips come in two forms:

-If the employee is travelling outside the UK, you must check the per diem expenses for overseas travel (full list here).
-The table bel0w shows meal allowance rates per city for a normal working day in some of the most frequent business travel destinations, alongside the per diem rate for stays of over 24 hours which covers: lunch, dinner, drink, and public transport to place of work.
+If an employee travels outside the UK, check the per diem expenses for overseas travel.
+Additionally, the table below shows meal allowance rates per city for a normal working day.
+It includes frequent business travel destinations including the USA and Germany.
+It also lists the per diem rate for stays over 24 hours which covers lunch, dinner, drinks, and public transport to work.

 Listed below are also the subsidised meal allowance rates and room rates for UK’s top business travel destinations.
 Please note that the values in the tables below are in USD.